leviofanh/simply-discord-role-notification-bot/README.md

 There's a command for that:
 #### //?setmsg your message

-The following variables can be used in the command:
+You can utilize the following variables in the command:
-- {USER} - The user in the message will be mentioned.
+- {USER} - Mentions the user in the message.
-- {ROLE} - It will be written which role was issued.
+- {ROLE} - Specifies the issued role.
-- {SERVER} - The name of the server will be mentioned in the server message.
+- {SERVER} - Mentions the name of the server in the message.

-There is an option to add roles to the exception.
-When issuing a role that is in exceptions, the user will not be notified.
+Additionally, you can manage exception roles.
+When a role listed in the exceptions is issued, the user will not receive a notification.

 Add to exception:
 #### //?exrole @ROLE